 Want to bet against the future of a company or index?
 A put option is one way to do so.
 It gives the owner of an option contract the ability to sell at a specified price any time before a certain date.
 It can be a good way to hedge against declines, but it comes with a bit of risk.
 You can lose not only what you invested, but even more than you realized.
+If you’re unsure of whether put options could be beneficial for you, talk to a financial advisor in your area.

-A Put Option Explained
+Put Options Explained

 Buying a put option gives you the right to sell a stock at a certain price – the strike price – any time before a certain date.
 This means you can require whoever sold you the put option – the writer – to pay you the strike price for the stock at any point before the time expires.
 However, you are under no obligation to do so.